020 3740 5856

 Article by Akwasi Duodu

-What financial planning should I do in January and February?
+What should I do in January and February?

 January is the hangover month and probably the most stressful time of year financially.
 Payday comes early in December and late in January.
 This could mean waiting a whole six weeks between paydays.
-This, compounded by the spending that went on over Christmas and New Year, and January can be a tough month.
+This is compounded by the spending that went on over Christmas and New Year, and January can be a tough month.
 February is no easier.
-New year’s celebrations are over and there’s now nothing to get excited about.
+New Year’s celebrations are over and there’s now nothing to get excited about.
 The weather won’t help!

-What to do: This is a great time to take stock of your finances and create a budget for the New Year.
-Explore your income and expenditure patterns and adjust recover if you have overspent.
+On a positive note, January is a good time to start thinking about setting some financial goals.
+It is also a great time to take stock of your finances and create a budget for the New Year.
+Explore your income and expenditure patterns and adjust if you have overspent.
 Set out your budget for the year and plan to stick to it.
-Related reading: How to manage money better during the cost of living crisis

-What financial planning should I do in March and April?
+What should I do in March and April?

 Spring means opportunity!
 Your mood should be lighter.
-This is a popular time to explore saving and investment opportunities, particularly tax efficient ones.
+This is a popular time to explore saving and investment opportunities, particularly tax-efficient ones.
 If you don’t use your ISA or pension allowances, you’ll lose them.
 If you are self-employed, it’s also the time to consider getting your accounts ready.
-Related reading: Preparing your accounts

-What to do: if you’re employed, revisit your personal or workplace pension contributions.
+If you’re employed, revisit your personal or workplace pension contributions.
 Are you contributing enough?
 Can you take advantage of any unused tax breaks?
 Savers will have a final opportunity to top up their ISAs before the end of the tax year.
 Being organised at this time of year will give you a spring in your step – no pun intended!
-Related reading: Show me the money – How to invest your money and avoid costly mistakes

 There’s lots to do in the summer, so watching your expenditure should be a priority.
 This is another time of year when credit cards and savings can take a hammering.
-Hopefully the budgeting done earlier in the year will allow you to take the holiday you’ve planned for.
+Hopefully, the budgeting done earlier in the year will allow you to take the holiday you’ve planned for.
+The summer is a good time to start considering Christmas.
+It can creep up on you.

-What to do: Keep tabs on holiday expenditure.
+Keep tabs on holiday expenditure.
 Heating bills should have dropped considerably leaving you with a bit more headroom.
 Just make sure you don’t overdo it.
-Related reading: Financial advice – could I do it myself?
-Here are five tips.

-What financial planning should I do in September and October?
+What should I do in September and October?

 Things get serious again after the summer break.
 Kids are back at school and it’s time to plan.
 This is generally the busiest time for our financial advisers.
 Most of our meetings centre around creating a budget, planning for retirement or topping up insurance policies.

-What to do: October is financial planning month and a good time for those who are new to the world of financial planning to engage a financial adviser.
+October is financial planning month and a good time for those who are new to the world of financial planning to engage a financial adviser.
 They could help you create a financial plan.
-Related reading: 5 ways a financial adviser could make you wealthier

 What financial planning should I do in November and December?